Concepts

 Important Note:

-High Availability
+High availability

+High availability ensures service continuity for virtual machines (VMs) in the event of a physical host failure within an OpenIaaS pool.
 With high availability (HA), each host in the pool regularly sends heartbeat signals to its peers via shared storage (Block Storage Heartbeat).
-If a host fails to respond for an extended period, it is considered failed.
+In the event of a prolonged lack of response, the host is considered failed.

 Each VM must be configured with a high availability restart priority level: